-Embry-Riddle will permit certain qualified students to prorate tuition and dormitory charges by monthly payments of \$87.50 and \$28.00 respectively except that the first dormitory payment must cover two months.
+Embry-Riddle will permit certain qualified students to prorate tuition and dormitory charges by monthly payments of \$87.50 and \$85.00 respectively.
 Students accepted for this plan must sign an agreement to pay in full.
+There is a \$5.00 service charge for each payment plan.